 The John Payne Band

 Gonna Give Her All the Love I've Got

 Save Your Prayers

 Fast and Blue

 Mystery of the Rose Jam Jehan Nima Recurring Dream

 Military Man (2007)

 Long Way from Home (2007)

-Right now, JP is trying to focus on finishing the new AFJP album, which is highly anticipated.
+Right now, JP is trying to focus on finishing the new AFJP album, which is highly anticipated, and Raiding the Rock Vault.
 Then after some time on the road, he may consider taking a trip down memory lane.

 Many of these tracks are rare and/or unavailable, so trying to gather them all yourself would be an uphill endeavour, so lets just hold out for this collection then.